ppy/osu-wiki/news/2024/2024-12-05-the-followpoint-hivie-the-man-of-many-things.md

 ![](/wiki/shared/news/2024-12-05-the-followpoint-hivie-the-man-of-many-things/banner.jpg)

 Welcome or welcome back to The Followpoint, a series where we interview various players and community figures to get to know them better!
-The series' first anniversary happened just two weeks ago, which means we're interviewing someone special both to us and the osu! community in general, [Hivie](https://osu.ppy.sh/users/14102976)!
+The series' first anniversary happened just last month (November 10), which means we're interviewing someone special both to us and the osu! community in general, [Hivie](https://osu.ppy.sh/users/14102976)!

 Hivie is an [osu! team](/wiki/People/osu!_team) member, but is also a [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) leader, [Project Loved](/wiki/Community/Project_Loved) manager, [medal](/wiki/Medals) coordinator, among so many other things.
 If you've been active in mapping or development discussion over the past years, you've surely seen him around!
 Funnily enough, [our first interview](https://osu.ppy.sh/home/news/2023-11-10-the-followpoint-ephemeral-the-man-behind-the-medals) was with [Ephemeral](https://osu.ppy.sh/users/102335), who also was a community maintainer and medal developer.
 That, and the fact that Hivie often helps us with polishing our interviews, makes interviewing him that much more fitting for today!